 The client_redirect_url is the URL CNHi will send the user to after authentication.
 Remember that this URL must be set in the application creation (or editing the application’s configurations).
 The "production" parameter defaults to false since new applications in CNHi are in their stage environment by default, set it to true if you already promoted your application to production.

 Leaf will return you a URL that you can send your user to, so the user can authorize access to their data and be redirected to your app.

 Now, the last thing needed is to get the user’s refresh token.
 Once users log in on CNHi’s website link you created, they will authorize your application to access their data and they will be redirected back to “client_redirect_url” you set.
 Then, your application will use the response URL to get the user’s tokens.
-Just send a POST request to:
+Send a POST request to:

 with the following JSON body:

 The response_url is the url you user is now.
 It’s the url that CNHi called to return to your website.
 CNHi adds information to that URL, information that is needed to create the token.